nickebbutt/criteriaparser/README.md

 ## CriteriB

-CriteriaB is a simple language consisting of predicate expressions similar to those you might find in the WHERE clause of a SQL 92 query.
+CriteriB is a simple language consisting of predicate expressions similar to those you might find in the WHERE clause of a SQL 92 query.
 This is most useful for specifying simple query criteria which apply to columns in a single flat/denormalized table